ixiagames/hxdefold-journey/create-a-gui-button/README.md

 ![screen-centered-background](./tutorial-images/screen-centered-background.png)

 If you change the position of the node in `main.collection` then check `main/button.gui`, you will see that the position of `background` was also updated there.
+This may become an issue if you need to use the same `button.gui` to create multiple buttons, this can be solved by having a GUI parent with our buttons added as templates, the details I will leave for another day.

 Now we build our project in the Defold editor (`Project` > `Build` or `Cmd+B` on Mac).
 Finally, some button interaction!
 But there is something missing...
 A label!
 We go back to `button.gui` and add a text node as a child of `background`, name it `label`.